Chocolate: Etymology

 Chocolate is a Spanish loanword, first recorded in English in 1604, and in Spanish in 1579.
 The word's origins beyond this are contentious.
 Despite a popular belief that chocolate derives from the Nahuatl word chocolatl, early texts documenting the Nahuatl word for chocolate drink use a different term, cacahuatl, meaning "cacao water".
 Several alternatives have therefore been proposed.

 In one, chocolate is derived from the hypothetical Nahuatl word xocoatl, meaning "bitter drink".
 Scholars Michael and Sophie Coe consider this unlikely, saying that there is no clear reason why the 'sh' sound represented by 'x' would change to 'ch', or why an 'l' would be added.
 Another theory suggests that chocolate comes from chocolatl, meaning 'hot water' in a Mayan language.
 However, there is no evidence of the form 'chocol' being used to mean hot.

 Despite the uncertainty about its Nahuatl origin, there is some agreement that chocolate likely derives from the Nawat word chikola:tl.
 Whether chikola:tl means 'cacao-beater', referring to whisking cocoa to create foam, is contested, as the meaning of chico is unknown.
-According to anthropologist Kathryn Sampeck, chocolate originally referred to one cacao beverage among many, which included annatto and was made in what is today Guatemala.
-According to Sampeck, it became the generic word for cacao beverages c.
+According to anthropologist Kathryn Sampeck, chocolate originally referred to one cacao beverage among many, which included annatto and was made in what is today Guatemala; Sampeck suggests that the word became the generic word for cacao beverages c.
 1580, when the Izalcos from that area were the most notable producers of cacao.